Updated: April, 2026

 Dividend Reinvestment

 Dividends paid by funds in your portfolio are automatically reinvested — buying additional shares rather than sitting as idle cash.
-This keeps every dollar working and compounds your returns over time without requiring any action from you.
+This keeps every dollar working and compounds returns over time without requiring any action from you.

 Tax-Loss Harvesting